bsstoner/socket.io-channels/README.md

       channel.broadcastToChannel('chat', msg.channelId, msg, client.sessionId)
     })

+    // you can still use socket as normal, without channels socket.on('connection',function(client){
+      // add stuff here...
+    })

 ## socket.io-channels is

   - A 'plugin' for socket.io.
 It's meant to live alongside socket.io not